-Given that these section and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to Skycatch.
-Maintenance will be accomplished by the operator pursuant to the flight manual and operating handbook as referenced in the Manual.
-An equivalent level of safety will be achieved because these small UASs are very limited in size and will carry a small payload and operate only in sterile areas for limited periods of time.
+Given that these section and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to Scenic Over Sights.
+Maintenance will be accomplished by the operator pursuant to the flight manual and operating handbook as referenced in this Document and the DJI Manual.
+An equivalent level of safety will be achieved because these small UASs are very limited in size and will carry a small payload and operate only in restricted areas for limited periods of time.
 If mechanical issues arise the UAS can land immediately and will be operating from no higher than 400 feet AGL.
-As provided in the Manual, the operator will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance performed.
+As provided in the 3DR Manual and this document, the operator will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance performed.
 Moreover, the operator is the person most familiar with the aircraft and best suited to maintain the aircraft in an airworthy condition to provide the equivalent level of safety.